niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 ---
 title: Generating Robustness - Adapting Question and Answering systems to new domains
-description: A project that my team worked on for our Stanford CS224N project.
+description: A project that my team worked on for our Stanford CS224N project, which won the Best Poster Award.
 We implement a variety of techniques (e.g. adversarial learning) that boost the robustness of a question and answering model, improving its ability to generalize to new domains.
 toc: true
 comments: true
 layout: post